Obesity affects over 40% of the US population. It is a complex metabolic disease that occurs due to our genetic make-up and environmental forces.

-As a person's Body Mass Index (BMI) rises above 25, so does the risk of diseases, including type 2 diabetes, cardiovascular disease, and some cancers.
+As an individual’s Body Mass Index (BMI) rises above 25 (the cut-point is lower in some racial/ethnic populations), the risk of developing other health conditions increases, including type 2 diabetes, cardiovascular disease, and some cancers.

 Principles of the Clinic

-- Assisting patients in attaining a healthy diet
+- Assisting patients in achieving a healthy, sustainable diet

 - Providing guidance in increasing physical activity